marcinjahn/technology-notebook/src/docs/programming/algorithms/searching.md

 ## Binary Search

-A O(log n) algorithm that searches a specified element in a sorted (!) array.
+A O(log n) algorithm that looks for a specified element in a sorted (!) array.

 ### Recurcive Algorithm